scottgonzalez/regex-builder/readme.md

 ## License

 Copyright 2012 Scott González.
-Licensed under the MIT license.
+Released under the terms of the MIT license.

+---

+Support this project by [donating on Gittip](https://www.gittip.com/scottgonzalez/).